pusewicz/sonia/README.markdown

 Go ahead and have a look at [the demo](http://demo.soniaapp.com:8080/).

+Thanks to Aaalex, you can watch a nice screencast introduction to Sonia at [RubyPulse](http://www.rubypulse.com/episode-0.38_sonia.html).

 # BYOW

 Bring Your Own Widgets!
 It's so easy to create your own widgets!
 Have a look at [example](http://github.com/pusewicz/sonia/tree/master/widgets/) ones.